-The duration of the effects and intense peaks depend on the quality of the drug and how it is introduced to the system.
-If the heroin is injected into the body through veins, the effects should begin about 20 seconds after injection.
-The duration of effects should be about 4 hours.
+The length of time a heroin high lasts depend on the quality of the drug and how it is introduced to the system.
+If the heroin is injected into the body through veins, the effects should begin about 20 seconds after injection and the high will last about 4 hours.
 If you smoke the heroin, the high should peak about 10 minutes after infiltration, and last about 5 hours.
 The most intense peaks of euphoria should last around 2 hours, and the lasting effects will disappear after about 5 hours.
 The extreme euphoria and lightness wear off into tiredness and disconnect.

 What Does a Heroin High Feel Like?

 After introducing the drug to your system, there are a series of sensations that often follow.
 Within a few seconds of the drug entering your body, you may feel nausea.
 After the nausea, the euphoria sets in, creating a heat within your body and a liquid feeling to your bones.
 In the final stage, your limbs may feel extremely heavy and you may feel dizzy.
 This usually lasts for the longest amount of time out of all the stages.
 In addition to the usual stages, heroin can cause shallow breath, defecation problems, lack of concentration, perception distortion, body temperature rising, loss of sex drive, and your pulse can become irregular, which is very dangerous.

 What it Feels Like When Heroin Effects Wear Off